granum-tech/creditparsepro/README.md

 1. Visit our website [creditparsepro.io/pricing](https://www.creditparsepro.io/pricing)
 2. Choose a product tier - note that our **test** tier will <u>always</u> be free
-3. Upon signing up you will receive an email with your API keys (test and production endpoints)
+3. Upon signing up you will receive an email with your API key

 It is critical that you store your API keys securely.
 If you lose access to them please reach out to info@creditparsepro.io for assistance.

 ### Quick Start

-Once you've obtained your API keys, you can quickly test the API with a sample request.
+Once you've obtained your API key, you can quickly test the API with a sample request.

 The below curl is lengthy because it includes the entirety of a sample credit report in the **credit_report_text** variable.
 You can set your credit report text to a variable prior and pass the variable instead if you would like.
 To see example fixed-length credit reports see the [Appendix](#appendix).